 Teleconferencing / Web Conferencing Interviews

-Many times you are interviewing for a company where their corporate office is a distance away, as a way to save on travel expenses many companies are utilizing the newest process of interviewing using a webcam online format.
+Many times you are interviewing for a company where their corporate office is a distance away, as a way to save on travel expenses.
+Many companies are utilizing the newest process of interviewing using an online webcam format.
 Technology has made this a very viable method; you may be doing this interview from your home or at one of the company’s remote locations.
-It can’t be emphasize enough that you treat this interview in the same exact manner as a face-to-face interview, from your attire to your professionalism; remember they can still see you and read your expressions.
+It can’t be emphasized enough that you treat this interview in the same manner as a face-to-face interview, from your attire to your professionalism; remember they can still see you and read your expressions.
 If you are taking this interview in your home ensure your cam viewed environment is organized and neat, and there are no background noises to distract you.
-Turn off your house and cell phones and close your windows so outside noise is kept out.
-If other family members are around the home, ask them to step outside if possible and have them take the family dog with them, a barking dog can distract the interview.
+Turn off your house and cell phones and close your windows, so outside noise is kept out.
+If other family members are around the home, ask them to step outside if possible and have them take the family dog with them, a barking dog can distract from the interview.